jiayiliujiayi/work/worklogs.md

 **general**

-- [ ] summarize scripts: plot cnv using complexheatmap R3.4 (input "nferCNV.obs.txt" from R3.6 in .sif),
+- [x] summarize scripts: plot cnv using complexheatmap R3.4 (input "nferCNV.obs.txt" and "dendrongram.txt" (call phylogram::read.dendrogram) from R3.6 in .sif)
-  ~~- [ ] or try Infercnv&complexheatmap in singluarity container?~~ % after the container is done.
+  ~~- [ ] or try Infercnv&complexheatmap in singluarity container? %after the container is done~~ notes: better not wrap two functions into one: gotta check the prelim cna & confirm the annotations before plotting
 - [x] add gather scripts (ref: zhaoproject folder)

 ------